What is the Difference Between ABN and ACN?

 What is an ABN?

 The first obvious difference between ABN and ACN is the purpose of each.
 ABN stands for Australian Business Number.
 This is a unique 11-digit number used to identify a business that operates in Australia.
-As aforementioned, every business that operates in Australia must have a valid ABN.
+As previously mentioned, every business operating in Australia must have a valid ABN.

 The ABN is issued by the Australian Taxation Office (ATO).
-It serves as an identifier that enables the ATO to keep track of a business’ tax obligations and activities in Australia.
-The number further enables businesses to identify each other because they are all listed on the Australian Business Register together with a few specific business details.
+It acts as an identifier that enables the ATO to keep track of a business’ tax obligations and activities in Australia.
+The number also allows businesses to be identified because they are all listed on the Australian Business Register along with a few specific business details.

-Whether you are a company, a partnership or a sole trader, you must register for an ABN if you plan on doing business in Australia.
+If you are planning to do a business either via various structures such as company, a partnership or a sole trader, you must register for an ABN if you plan on doing business in Australia.
 Your ABN must also be present on the following documents: